Formula 1: Hamilton puts in record lap to take Bahrain pole

 Daniil Kvyat in the other AlphaTauri rounded out the top 10.

-Ferrari, dominant in Bahrain last year when they locked out the top two spots in every session of practice and qualifying, failed to make it into the top 10 this time around.
+Ferrari, dominant in Bahrain last year when they locked out the top two spots in every session of practice and qualifying, failed to make it into the top 10 this time.
 They will start with Vettel in 11th and Charles Leclerc 12th.

 Lance Stroll, on pole in Turkey, was only 13th.

-The hour-long session was interrupted by a brief halt after a spin for Carlos Sainz.
+The hour-long session was interrupted briefly after a spin for Carlos Sainz.
 The Spaniard's McLaren appeared to suffer a locked rear axle under braking for the first corner, which left him stranded at the edge of the track.